 For as long as she can remember, Jada Kline ’17 wanted to be a doctor.
 Her mother’s third breast cancer diagnosis set Jada on a path to find a cure.
 After considerable research and several Big 10 campus visits, Jada decided that UW–Madison was the perfect fit.
 Becoming a Mercile J. Lee Scholar not only improved her financial situation, it also opened a door for Jada to connect with a smaller cohort within the larger Badger community, where she felt she could really be herself.
 By her sophomore year, Jada was assessing potential treatments that had been shown in the oncology lab to control risk for liver cancer development in mice.
 She was selected to be the student speaker for the 2017 winter commencement ceremony, addressing an audience of close to 9,000 people with a rousing speech that ended with the crowd chanting her name.
 Jada now works for the pharmaceutical company AbbVie and is planning to apply to medical school.
 Her Wisconsin Experience may have come to a close, but her success continues.

-For more information about the Mercile J. Lee Scholars Program or the gift match, please contact Hari Jost at firstname.lastname@example.org or 1-608-308-5410.
+For more information about the Mercile J. Lee Scholars Program, please contact Joshua Woolfolk at [email protected] or 1-608-308-5412.